Thurstag/survaillant-ais/README.md

 The artificial intelligences are based on a neural network trained with reinforcement learning.

-The trained network takes the map in input (the values/shape of the input depends on the training environment, please refer to the training environment section) and returns the probability to select: up or down or left or right.
+The trained network takes the map in input (the values/shape of the input depends on the training environment, please refer to the training environment section) and returns the probability to select: left or right or up or down.

 # Training environment